1. EXERCISE OF THE ADVOCACY

 6.8.
 The Client is informed that in the judicial processes the intervention of third parties may be necessary, such as procurators or experts, as well as certain deposits or judicial fees, whose cost, unless otherwise expressly agreed in writing, must be assumed by the Client.

 6.9.
-In the event that the judicial or arbitration process concludes with a resolution favourable to the Client's interests, it is possible to being reimbursed of the costs incurred by the opposing party, including Lawyer's, procurator's and expert's fees.
+In the event that the judicial or arbitration process concludes with a resolution favourable to the Client's interests, it is possible to be reimbursed of the costs incurred by the opposing party, including Lawyer's, procurator's and expert's fees.
 With regard to Lawyer's fees, the Client will be reimbursed for the fees that have already been invoiced and paid to us.
 The Firm will have the right to collect all the agreed fees and, to the extent that this limit is exceeded, the amount of the costs paid by the opposing party.
 The Firm will issue, where appropriate, the corresponding additional invoice / s to the Client.

 6.10.
 The Client is informed that, in the event of an unfavourable judicial or arbitration decision, our Client may be the party ordered to reimburse the costs incurred to the opposite party.
-With regard to the lawyer's fees, it is foreseeable the application of the scale of fees of the corresponding Law Association (e.g. the scale of Madrid to which we have previously referred).
+With regard to the Lawyer's fees, it is foreseeable the application of the scale of fees of the corresponding Law Association (e.g., the scale of Madrid to which we have previously referred).
 Regarding the figure of the procurator, the current Tariff passed by Royal Decree will be applied.

 7. CLIENT'S FUNDS